jeremiahflaga/jeremiahflaga.github.io-OLD/_posts/2017-07-03-did-God-die-or-the-Lord-died.md

 Toinks!

-But Dr. James White said that [death is _not cessation of existence_](https://youtu.be/ZnElgAnN414), so maybe it's still okay to use the word "God" (or "Diyos") when talking about the death on the cross??
+But Dr. James White in his recent debate said that [death is _not cessation of existence_](https://youtu.be/ZnElgAnN414), so maybe it's still okay to use the word "God" (or "Diyos") when talking about the death on the cross??

 [The] Google [search engine, in a sense] is our friend...
 Let's see if we can find some answers.